The best surfboard traction pads in the world

 Surfboard traction pads were introduced in the surfing world in the 1980s by the famous surf brand Astrodeck.

-Traction pads were marketed as a successful business by the iconic Herbie Fletcher, after Slipcheck, a solution presented earlier by Tom Morey, failed to address a global clientele.
+Traction pads were marketed as a successful business by the iconic Herbie Fletcher, after Slipcheck, a solution presented earlier by Tom Morey, which failed to address a global clientele.

 Until the late 1970s, surf wax was the only way of avoiding slippery surfing performances while cutting back a perfect wave.
 Traction pads were invented to set a new relationship between surfers and their boards.